mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 ### Widget factories

-- _MaterialWidgetsFactory_ - a concrete factory class which implements the _IWidgetsFactory_ interface and its methods creating the Material style widgets.
+- _MaterialWidgetsFactory_ - a concrete factory class that implements the _IWidgetsFactory_ interface and its methods creating the Material style widgets.

 ```
 class MaterialWidgetsFactory implements IWidgetsFactory {